HamedAlemo/advanced-geo-python/_sources/lectures/jupyter.md

 **Launcher**

-Launcher is a tab that contains shortcuts to launch a notebook, terminal, mardown file, python file, etc. You can access launcher under *File* or by clicking the large blue button on the top left of the screen.
+Launcher is a tab that contains shortcuts to launch a notebook, terminal, markdown file, python file, etc. You can access launcher under *File* or by clicking the large blue button on the top left of the screen.

 **File Browser**